Mir Abdul Karim Nousherwani: Political career

-He was elected to the Provincial Assembly of Balochistan in 1985 Pakistani general election.
+He was elected to the Provincial Assembly of Balochistan in the 1985 Pakistani general election.

-He ran for the seat of the Provincial Assembly of Balochistan as a candidate of IJI Constituency PB-33 (Kharan) in 1988 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Balochistan as a candidate of IJI Constituency PB-33 (Kharan) in the 1988 Pakistani general election but was unsuccessful.
 He received 6,206 votes and lost the seat to an independent candidate, Dost Muhammad Muhammad Hassani.

-He was re-elected to the Provincial Assembly of Balochistan as a candidate of JWP Constituency PB-33 (Kharan) in 1990 Pakistani general election.
+He was re-elected to the Provincial Assembly of Balochistan as a candidate of JWP Constituency PB-33 (Kharan) in the 1990 Pakistani general election.
 He received 12,648 votes and defeated an independent candidate, Dost Muhammad Muhammad Hassani.

-He was re-elected to the Provincial Assembly of Balochistan as a candidate of BNM from Constituency PB-33 (Kharan) in 1997 Pakistani general election.
+He was re-elected to the Provincial Assembly of Balochistan as a candidate of BNM from Constituency PB-33 (Kharan) in the 1997 Pakistani general election.
 He received 11,103 votes and defeated a candidate of Balochistan National Party.

-He was re-elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (Q) from Constituency PB-46 Kharan in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (Q) from Constituency PB-46 Kharan in the 2013 Pakistani general election.
 He received 3,413 votes and defeated Sanaullah Baloch.